pism/pism/doc/sphinx/manual/modeling-choices/computational/grid.rst

 A grid definition file has to contain a "domain variable" (see `CF Conventions`_ version 1.11 or later, section 5.8, ).
-A domain variable is a scalar variable that has the ``dimensions`` attribute, a space-separated list of coordinate variables defining the domain.
+A domain variable is a scalar variable that has the ``dimensions`` attribute, a space-separated list of names of coordinate variables defining the domain.
 It may also have other attributes, e.g. ``grid_mapping`` to specify the coordinate reference system.

 See :numref:`code-coarse-grid-greenland` for an example of a grid definition.
 Here the *size* of a domain is determined as described in section :ref:`sec-grid-registration`; see